 These same patients, interestingly enough, did not exhibit increased pain sensitivity.
 They were in more pain, but they were not more sensitive to painful stimuli.
 A pressure pain sensitivity test which involved pressing down on a part of the body until pain registered did not, oddly enough, find increased pain sensitivity in this group.

-This study suggests that this hypervigilant state may be genetically encoded – ready to pop out when the levels of GABA/ serotonin are reduced, or brain processes are affected by chronic pain.
-Many studies have shown that vigilance and the anticipation of pain can significantly increase one’s pain levels.
+This study suggests that this hypervigilant state may be genetically encoded – ready to pop out when levels of GABA/serotonin are reduced or chronic pain is present.
+Many studies have shown that hypervigilance and the anticipation of pain can significantly increase one’s pain levels.

-The authors suggested that treatments targeting glial cell activation could be very helpful in fibromyalgia.
-Jarred Younger is currently testing glial cell inhibitors in both fibromyalgia and gulf war syndrome.
+The authors suggested that treatments targeting glial cell activation could be helpful.
+Jarred Younger at the Univ. of Alabama at Birmingham is currently testing glial cell inhibitors in both fibromyalgia and gulf war syndrome.

 The study results also suggested that FM patients carrying the gene variant that increases the likelihood of glial cell activation might be more likely to benefit from serotonin-enhancing drugs such as SSRIs or SNRIs.
-A subanalysis found that FM patients with the glial cell enhancing gene variant taking antidepressants were in no more pain than the FM patients with the glial cell activity gene variant; they helped in this set of patients.
+A subanalysis found that FM patients with the glial cell enhancing gene variant who were taking antidepressants were in no more pain than the FM patients with the glial cell activity gene variant; i.e. the antidepressants appeared to help reduce pain in this set of patients.

 The authors did not mention 5-HTP, a serotonin supplement that a 1990 study found helpful.
 Dr. Murphree asserts that taking 5-HTP is more effective than trying to squeeze out more serotonin from an already depleted system.
 He’s found 5-HTP to be particularly helpful with sleep.
 Another natural health practitioner recommends trying passion flower and St. John’s Wort (but not if you’re currently taking antidepressants) to increase GABA/serotonin levels.
 Another recommends adding magnesium to the mix.